How to Test for Leaky Gut at Home

 There may also be links with Candida overgrowth, SIBO, small intestinal bacterial overgrowth or intestinal parasites

-Does Candida Overgrowth cause Leaky Gut?
+Does Candida overgrowth cause Leaky Gut?

 Candida may damage the integrity of your gut lining, this may cause, pathogens such as bacteria and undigested food particles to enter the blood stream leading to leaky gut.

-How can I treat Leaky Gut?
+How can I treat Leaky Gut

 You will need to talk to a skilled professional who can best advise you on underlying causes supplements and diet.
 You can call us on 0345 1297996.